-A new application for your iPad may help doctors to diagnose and treat multiple sclerosis.
-The test measures how quickly you can figure out the … Read More
+A new application for your iPad may help doctors to diagnose and treat multiple sclerosis (MS).
+The app is a test that takes about five minutes.
+Patients taking the test select numbers paired with symbols as quickly as possible.
+The test measures your cognitive processing speed – or how quickly you can figure out the … Read More

 If you think you are too old to need a tonsillectomy, think again.
 Many adults get them, and new research says they are relatively safe.

-Breakfast may fuel your morning, but the right lunch will keep you going through afternoon meetings, hitting the gym and picking the kids up from soccer practice.
+Breakfast may fuel your morning and set your healthy habits for the day, but lunch will keep you going through afternoon meetings, hitting the gym and picking the kids up from soccer practice.
 Fast food may present an easy option, but it’s a recipe for diet disasters.
 Try the five lunch options below instead.
 They … Read More

 Here is this week’s round-up of stories from around the Web featuring Cleveland Clinic experts that we know you won’t want to miss: Belly busters If diet and exercise haven’t done much to reduce your pooch, your hormones, age and other genetic factors may be the reason why.
 11 Reasons Why You’re Not Losing Belly … Read More